jg2012melo11-spec/Dark-aura-BR-/README.md

 end

 -- ============================================
--- 5. SISTEMA DE LINHAS DE DIREÇÃO
+-- 6. SISTEMA DE LINHAS DE DIREÇÃO
 -- ============================================

--- Criar linha de direção para um jogador local function CreateDirectionLine(Player)
+local function CreateDirectionLine(Player)
     if not Settings.DirectionLines then return nil end if not IsValidPlayer(Player) then return nil end